lit/lit/README.md

 `lit-html` is very new, under initial development, and not production-ready.

  * It uses JavaScript modules, and there's no build set up yet, so out-of-the-box it only runs in Safari 10.1 and Chrome Canary (with the Experimental Web Platform features flag on).
- * It has a growing test suite, but it has only been run manually on Chrome Canary and Safari 10.1.
+ * It has a growing test suite, but it has only been run manually on Chrome Canary, Safari 10.1 and Firefox 54 with modules enabled.
  * Much more test coverage is needed for complex templates, especially template composition and Function and Iterable values.
  * It has not been benchmarked thouroughly yet.
- * The API is likely to change, especially `renderTo()` and the `Template` class used by extensions.
+ * The API is likely to change.

 Even without a build configuration, `lit-html` minified with `babili` and gzipped measures in at less than 1.5k.
 We will strive to keep the size extremely small.